 Eligibility Criteria and Guidelines

-ACTERIA Doctoral Prizes awarded by EFIS in immunology and allergology
+ACTERIA Doctoral Thesis Prizes awarded by EFIS in immunology and allergology

-These prizes will honor the best doctoral theses defended in topics related to immunology and allergology in European universities/institutions in the last 3 years prior to the application deadline.
-Hence, candidates who earned their doctoral degree before January 1, 2018 are not eligible.
+These prizes will honor the best doctoral theses defended in topics related to immunology and allergology in European universities/institutions in the last 3 years prior to the application deadline (December 31, 2019).
+Hence, applicants who earned their doctoral degree before January 1, 2017 are not eligible.

 Candidates for the ACTERIA Doctoral Prizes awarded by EFIS must submit the following: